Simply-Love/Simply-Love-SM5/README.md

 - "Random" added to song wheel.
 - Last song played/seen are properly set now.
 - Small bug fixes involving music wheel input.
+- If sorted by difficulty with the Groovestats Filter enabled Beginner/Novice charts and Edits will not show up in their respective difficulty folders.
+(Only ranked charts will show up)

 # -------------- GrooveStats Integration --------------